Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Introduction

 \section{Introduction}

 The constrained portfolio optimization problem is an extension of the classical portfolio allocation problem.
-It considers trading constraints, such as non-tradable assets (incomplete market), no short-selling constraint, no borrowing constraint, etc., and hence adjusts the ideal model to a more realistic market model.
+It considers trading constraints, such as non-tradable assets (an incomplete market), no short-selling, no borrowing, etc., and thus adjusts the theoretical model to a more realistic scenario.
 Compared to the classical problem, the constrained problem does not always have an explicit solution.
-The incompleteness caused by the trading constraints removes the uniqueness of the martingale measure and leaves the traditional martingale approach inadequate.
+The incompleteness arising from trading constraints undermines the uniqueness of the martingale measure and renders the traditional martingale approach inadequate.